winitzki/scall/tutorial/programming_dhall.md

   = λ(F : Type → Type) → λ(filterableF : Filterable F) → λ(G : Type → Type) → λ(functorG : Functor G) →
     functorFunctorCompose G functorG F filterableF.{fmap} /\ { deflate = λ(a : Type) → functorG.fmap (F (Optional a)) (F a) (filterableF.deflate a) }
 ```
+In this code, we have reused the function `functorFunctorCompose` from the previous chapter, in order to create a `Functor` typeclass evidence for `Compose G F`.
+Then we use the record concatenation operator (`/\`) to add a `deflate` field to the record.

 Similar constructions work for filterable contrafunctors.
 In general, `Compose G F` is filterable as long as `F` is filterable, regardless of `G`.